temporalio/documentation/docs-src/cloud/how-to-monitor-export-progress.md

 ---
 id: how-to-monitor-export-progress
-title: How to monitor Workflow History Export progress
+title: Monitor export progress
-sidebar_label: Monitor Export progress
+sidebar_label: Monitor
 description: Track of the progress of your Workflow History Exports in Temporal Cloud.
 tags:
   - temporal cloud
   - workflow history export
   - how-to
 ---

+**How to monitor the History exportation progress?**

 Once you've finalized the setup, here's how to monitor the export progress: